oracle-livelabs/database/db-19c-fundamentals/online-table-move/online-table-move.md

     ```
     ![run with the script button](./images/run-script.png)

 5. Here we will go ahead and add a constraint and create an index on the locations by state.
-Lets use the **Run script button** as shown above.
+Let's use the **Run script button** as shown above.
 (F5) works as well.

     ```
     <copy>